 For those who have never heard nor been to South Tyrol let me explain to you why it is worth it to visit:

 South Tyrol has developed its own traditional cuisine.
 What you can find is a mixture of the best from the Alps and the Mediterranean.
 Traditional farmhouses and alpine huts offer simple but delicious homemade dishes like Knödel, Apfelstrudel and Krapfen.
 All of them are family run businesses where the grandparents have been passed the secrets of their recipes down to their children.
 Also all the little farms produce their own goods and have a farm shop selling unique, self-made specialities.
-Other specialities that South Tyrol is famous for are their smoked ham, cheese, wine.
-Find my recommendations where to eat in one of my next posts about South Tyrol.
+Other specialities that South Tyrol is famous for are their smoked ham, cheese and wine.

-All the locals I met were super friendly.
-One of them is Matthias – he is an apple farmer who created his own liquor brand.
-Read his story here.
-Besides that I met Sieglinde.
-Sie lives on an alpine farm in the mountains and is making cheese there.
-Read her story and watch my Vlog here.
+Besides that, I met Matthias – he is an apple farmer who created his own liquor brand.
+Read his story and watch my vlog here.

 Don´t forget to pin my post:

 4. There is so much to do – Best places to visit in South Tyrol, Italy